JordanWu1997/YSO_Hunters/README.md

   - Find the possible cause about problem 1 : We did not de-redden the whole c2d catalog
 - 7/24
   - To realize the knowledge about extinction
+- 7/25
+  - Learn to use astropy to read the data from ds9
 ## **VIII.Data Sources**
 - Molecular Clouds HREL catalog :
   - /data/public/spitzer/c2d/data.spitzer.caltech.edu/popular/c2d/20071101_enhanced_v1